 The ITC Fuels Dramatic Growth in Solar Installations

 The U.S. now has more than 22,700 MW of installed solar electric capacity, and a new solar project was installed every 2.5 minutes in Q1 2015.
 Get more solar data.

 The Growing Solar Workforce and Supply Chain

-The solar industry has grown from 15,000 employees in 2005 to more than 119,000 today.
-They work at more than 5,600 companies, the vast majority being small businesses, in all 50 states.
+The solar industry has grown from 17,000 employees in 2005 to nearly 174,000 today.
+They work at more than 8,000 companies, the vast majority being small businesses, in all 50 states.
 Additional job growth is expected as the industry continues to expand in the future.
 The ITC has a positive ripple effect to reach beyond project development to enable growth and maturation of the broader solar supply chain – including manufacturers, “mom and pop” retail stores, plumbers, electricians, distributors and salesmen in small towns and large cities across the country.
 As U.S. manufacturers compete with companies around the globe, the ITC is a critical policy mechanism to ensure robust demand for solar energy components in the U.S. market.

 The Falling Cost of Solar for Consumers

 The overall growth of the solar industry, made possible by the ITC, had led to sharp reductions in the cost of solar energy.
 Since the implementation of the ITC in 2006, the average cost of solar has dropped by more than 73%.
 Utility-scale costs have dropped by more than 64% since 2010, reaching $1.49 per watt in Q2 2015, while residential costs have dropped 48% since 2010 to $3.50 per watt in Q2 2015.

 The existence of the ITC through 2016 provides market certainty for companies to develop long-term investments in manufacturing capacity that drive competition and technological innovation, which, in turn, lowers costs for consumers.